jordan-bentley97/Sharp-Shooter/README.md

-The robot invasion started while you were working your job at the foundry but luckily you brought your handy-dandy lazer pistol to work!
-Out-run and out-gun the invaders so you can destroy their portals to stop them from spawning...you know ammo doesn't grow on trees right?
+The robot invasion started while you were working your job at the ammo factory.
+Luckily, you brought your lazer pistol to work!

+Out-run and out-gun the robots then destroy their portals to stop them from spawning.
 Look out for ammo boxes, health packs and even more powerful guns.

 Sharp-Shooter is a first-person-shooter game made in Unity following [this course](https://www.udemy.com/course/unitycourse2/) with extra levels, enemies and polish added by me.